Jiacheng199/Digital_Health_NLP/README.md

 docker exec ontoserver /index.sh -v 20230328

-# System Requirements
+# System Requirements (for delivery)
-1. 8GB memory at least
+1. 8GB memory, at least
 2. At least 10GB of storage space is required
 3. Need Internet for the first time install everything.

-# Running setup
+# Running setup for deploy (development only)
 serve -s dist
 python main.py

 # Setup for delivery
 Run **Setup.bat**

-Or step by step:
+Or using following steps:
 1. Install Docker Desktop and change the container path
 2. Go to 'src' directory
 3. Using following cmd 'docker login quay.io' and then type user name and password.